Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Main results

-where the value of $\rho^*$ equals to that of HB.
-Therefore, comparing to the high-resolution residual dynamics~(\ref{eq:HB_error}), that of NAG in (\ref{eq:NAG_error}) has an extra gradient correction term, which leads to the acceleration of NAG over HB.
+which is the same as the convergence rate of HB.
+Therefore, we provably show that the extra gradient correction term of NAG in Eq.(\ref{eq:NAG_error}) leads to the acceleration of NAG over HB in training neural networks.

-\textbf{Remark 3.} It is noted that Shi \textit{et al.}~\cite{Shi2021} analyzed the same high-resolution ODE of NAG for $\mu$-strongly convex problems and proved that the convergence rate of NAG only has $\mathcal{O}(e^{-\frac{1}{4}\sqrt{\mu} t})$.
-Later, Sun \textit{et al.}~\cite{Sun2020} improved this convergence rate to $\mathcal{O}(e^{-\frac{3}{7}\sqrt{\mu} t})$.
-Comparing to~\cite{Shi2021,Sun2020}, we tackle a non-convex problem.
-Furthermore, we transform the original problem into a $\frac{\lambda_0}{2}$-strongly convex problem by applying NTK theory and provide a tight convergence rate of NAG in the high-resolution view.
+\textbf{Remark 4.} It is noted that \cite{Shi2021} conducted an analysis on the same high-resolution ODE of NAG for $\mu$-strongly convex problems.
+Their result demonstrated that the convergence rate of NAG is upper bounded by $\mathcal{O}(e^{-\frac{1}{4}\sqrt{\mu} t})$.
+Later, \cite{Sun2020} and \cite{Zhang2021} improved the convergence rate to $\mathcal{O}(e^{-\frac{3}{7}\sqrt{\mu} t})$ and $\mathcal{O}(e^{-\frac{1}{2}\sqrt{\mu} t})$, respectively.
+Comparing to~\cite{Shi2021,Sun2020,Zhang2021}, our study focuses on a non-convex $\ell$ over the weights.
+Furthermore, we demonstrate that $\ell$ corresponds to a $\frac{\lambda_0}{2}$-strongly convex problem by utilizing the NTK theory.
+Additionally, we provide a tight convergence rate of NAG with a more refined inequality and analysis.

+\textbf{Remark 5.} Noted that directly studying the convergence of discrete algorithms for non-convex $\ell$ is far too complex and general to offer insightful explanation about their efficiency in deep learning.
+Instead of the low-resolution approach in previous work~\cite{Bu2021}, we study from a high-resolution continuous viewpoint.
+Our result provides the first acceleration guarantee of NAG over HB with a simple and intuitive proof.
+Furthermore, Proposition 1 in~\cite{Shi2021} shows that the discrete iterates and the high-resolution ODE trajectories remain close for both HB and NAG when the learning rate is small enough.
+It would be interesting to consider the discrete setting in the future work.

-\begin{lemma} Assume $\lambda_{min}(\H(i)) \geq \frac{\lambda_0}{2}$ for $0 \leq i \leq t$.
-With $0<s \leq 2/\lambda_m$ and $\dot{\w}_r(0) = 0$ for any $r\in[m]$, NAG has $L(t) \leq \frac{26\hat{L}(0)}{3\lambda_0} e^{-\rho_{NAG}^*(\alpha)\sqrt{\lambda_0/2} t}$ and $\|\w_r(t) - \w_r(0) \| \leq 25\sqrt{\frac{\hat{L}(0) n}{\lambda^3_0 m}}$. \end{lemma}
+\begin{lemma} Assume $\lambda_{min}(\bm{H}(i)) \geq \frac{\lambda_0}{2}$ for $0 \leq i \leq t$.
+With $0<s \leq 1/\lambda_m$ and $\dot{\w}_r(0) = 0$ for any $r\in[m]$, NAG has $\ell(t) \leq \frac{26\hat{\ell}(0)}{3\lambda_0} e^{-\rho_{NAG}^*(\alpha)\sqrt{\lambda_0/2} t}$ and $\|\w_r(t) - \w_r(0) \| \leq 67\sqrt{\hat{\ell}(0) n/(\lambda^3_0 m)}$. \end{lemma}